usdot-jpo-ode/jpo-cvdp/README.md

 ## Build & Exec Script
 The [`build_and_exec.sh`](./build_and_exec.sh) script can be used to build a tagged image of the PPM, run the container & enter it with an interactive shell.
 This script can be used to test the PPM in a standalone environment.

+This script should be run outside of the dev container in an environment where Docker is available.

 ## Kafka Test Script
 The [do_kafka_test.sh](./do_kafka_test.sh) script is designed to perform integration tests on a Kafka instance.
 To execute the tests, this script relies on the following scripts: standalone.sh, standalone_multi.sh, do_bsm_test.sh, and do_tim_test.sh.